Distributed Information-based Source Seeking: Experiments

 \subsubsection{Robustness to Measurement Modeling Error}

 We next investigate whether our algorithm can function despite the error in the measurement model.
-We simulate source seeking with 10 mobile sensors and a stationary source, in which the measurement is generated by $y = 1/r^2+\nu,~\nu\overset{i.i.d}{\sim} \mathcal{N}(0,0.01)$.
+We simulate source seeking with ten mobile sensors and a stationary source, in which the measurement is generated by $y = 1/r^2+\nu,~\nu\overset{i.i.d}{\sim} \mathcal{N}(0,0.01)$.
 We provide imperfect measurement models to the EKF in the form of $h(r)=1/r^{\hat{b}}=1/r^{2+\Delta b}$, with $\Delta b$ taking values in $0,\pm 0.1,\pm 0.5$.
 We study the estimation error in two settings: 1) The sensors move freely using our algorithm; 2) The sensors are stationary.
 The results are shown in Fig. \ref{fig:Robustness}.

-The robustness of our algorithm is two-fold: In Fig. \ref{fig:moving-robust}, when compared to using the perfect measurement model ($\Delta b=0$), our algorithm shows no significant degrade in estimation when $\Delta b$ is small.
-Therefore our algorithm maintains reasonable estimation quality even if the measurement model is imperfect.
-Besides, comparing Fig. \ref{fig:moving-robust} and Fig. \ref{fig:stationary-robust}, our algorithm shows more robustness than stationary sensors, whose estimations tend to divergence when $\Delta b$ is at the value of $0.5$.
+The robustness of our algorithm is two-fold: In Fig. \ref{fig:moving-robust}, when compared to using the perfect measurement model ($\Delta b=0$), our algorithm shows no significant degradation in estimation when $\Delta b$ is small, maintaining reasonable estimation quality despite imperfect measurement models.
+Besides, when comparing Fig. \ref{fig:moving-robust} and Fig. \ref{fig:stationary-robust}, our algorithm shows more robustness than stationary sensors, whose estimations tend to divergence when $\Delta b$ is at the value of $0.5$.